 The Tabbed Ribbon in newer versions of Microsoft Word Features

-Newer versions of Microsoft Word features (2007 and above) come with the now famous “Ribbon,” which is a sequence of Screens that capture all the capabilities of your Microsoft Word templates Software application.
+Newer versions of Microsoft Word features (2007 and above) come with the now-famous “Ribbon,” a sequence of Screens that capture all the capabilities of your Microsoft Word templates Software application.

-Through this, MS Word makes is utilities available to use.
-The ribbon in turn contains:
+Through this, MS Word makes its utilities available to use.
+The Ribbon, in turn, contains:

-These enable you to use your Microsoft Word templates software to do something to your word document (or post, template, etc.).
-While you can simply type out your text in the document, commands empower you to format/ insert/ handle this text in multiple ways.
+These enable you to use your Microsoft Word templates software to do something to your Word document (or post, template, etc.).
+While you can type out your text in the document, commands empower you to format/ insert/ handle this text in multiple ways.

-Commands are grouped together based on their functionality for easy access.
+Commands are grouped based on their functionality for easy access.
 For instance, basic text-formatting commands are put together in one group, paragraph formatting commands in another group, and so on.
-In some cases, you’ll see a tiny arrow at the bottom of the group.
+Sometimes, you’ll see a tiny arrow at the bottom of the group.
 You can click on it to open up additional commands and options related to the group.

 In addition, here are some special commands available on the Ribbon:

 - The caret symbol (^) at the top right-hand side corner of the Ribbon can be used to hide/show the command/groups.
-This is useful when you want to review your word document in a larger screen space without distractions.
+This is useful when reviewing your Word document in a larger screen space without distractions.

 - The question symbol in blue (?) brings up Microsoft Word features Help utility.
 (Alternately, you can use the F1 keyboard shortcut to bring this up.)
 You can either browse through existing categories or use the search text box to type out what you want to find.

-You can customize this ribbon at any time: to add new commands to an existing group, create a new tab altogether with your favorite commands, etc. To do this, right-click on any part of the ribbon and choose “Customize the Ribbon…”
+You can customize this Ribbon anytime: add new commands to an existing group, create a new tab with your favorite commands, etc. To do this, right-click on any part of the Ribbon and choose “Customize the Ribbon….”

-Through the rest of this post, you will become familiar with the File, Home, Page Layout and View tabs as these are most commonly used for editing word documents.
+You will become familiar with the File, Home, Page Layout, and View tabs through the rest of this post, as these are most commonly used for editing Word documents.

 The FILE Tab

-When you click on the File Tab, you are immediately taken to the “Backstage View”, containing all the tiny details about your document.
-In this basic tutorial, we’ll keep it simple and introduce you to the frequently used file-related commands.
+Clicking on the File Tab immediately takes you to the “Backstage View,” which provides comprehensive information about your document, including all the intricate details.
+This basic tutorial will keep it simple and introduce you to the frequently used file-related commands.

 Save and Save As:

-This is possibly the first command you should use when you type some text.
-It enables you to save your document on the hard disk as a .docx file (by default).
+This is possibly the first command you should use when typing text.
+It lets you save your document on the hard disk as a .docx file (by default).
 Take note of the type of file here.
-If you wish to open your word document with older versions of Microsoft Word features, you will need to explicitly choose a backward compatible file type.
-You can additionally choose to save your file as a PDF file, self-contained web-file, text file (.txt or .rtf, formatting changes are lost), etc.
+To open your Word document with older versions of Microsoft Word features, you must explicitly choose a backward-compatible file type.
+You can save your file as a PDF, self-contained web, text file (.txt or .rtf, formatting changes are lost), etc.